jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 amount CAs in the WebPKI.

 This document clarifies the ABNF grammar for issue and issuewild tags and resolves some inconsistencies with the document text.
+In particular, it specifies that parameters are separated with hyphens.
 It also allows hyphens in property names.

 This document also clarifies processing of a CAA RRset that is not empty,